-Non-Degree Seeking Students pay a per credit tuition rate.
+- Non-Degree Seeking students pay a per credit tuition rate. - Non-Degree Seeking students pay all related fees and are subject to all Bellin College policies.

 Payment Methods

 Payment(s) to Bellin College may be made via cash, personal check, certified check, or money order.
 MasterCard and VISA are accepted, however, for an additional fee.